Are You Ready for Retirement?

 Sick Leave Payout Calculator (you must download to use)

-AIG (Valic) gives you the ability to select your funds depending on market segment.
-We would advise speaking to an AIG financial advisor regarding your investing options.
+Corebridge Financial (formerly AIG Valic) gives you the ability to select your funds depending on market segment.
+We would advise speaking to a Corebridge Financial advisor regarding your investing options.

 - The IRS allows you to contribute up to a maximum amount each year.
 It is your responsibility to make sure that your total annual contribution doesn’t exceed the maximum amount allowed by the IRS.